apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

 A complete set of instructions for doing this is outside the scope of this guide, but the basic approach is:

-* Use +tables -l+ in the shell to discover the table name to table id mapping
+* Use `tables -l` in the shell to discover the table name to table id mapping
 * Stop all accumulo processes on all nodes
 * Move the accumulo directory in HDFS out of the way:
        $ hadoop fs -mv /accumulo /corrupt
 * Re-initalize accumulo
 * Recreate tables, users and permissions
-* Import the directories under +/corrupt/tables/<id>+ into the new instance
+* Import the directories under `/corrupt/tables/<id>` into the new instance

-*Q*: One or more HDFS Files under /accumulo/tables are corrupt
+**One or more HDFS Files under /accumulo/tables are corrupt**

 Accumulo maintains multiple references into the tablet files in the metadata tables and within the tablet server hosting the file, this makes it difficult to